Feds to spend $145-million to compensate victims of past LGBTQ discrimination

 Will convictions be expunged from the public record en masse, or will people need to apply individually?

 And will "found-ins" and "keepers-of" – people who were visiting or working in bath houses in the days when police raided those establishments – also be pardoned and have their records expunged?
-We can expect answers to these questions when the legislation is introduced Tuesday.
+We can expect answers to these questions when the legislation is introduced on Tuesday.

 A final question concerns the release of documents.
-Ottawa has refused to release files surrounding the purge, including such things as memoranda laying out the intent and scope of the policy, and the files of individual cases.
+Ottawa has refused to release files surrounding the purge, including such things as memoranda laying out the intent and scope of the policy and the files of individual cases.
 Much will have been lost during routine shredding of government documents, but much may remain.

 The question is whether the government is open to disclosing everything of value left to disclose, while also protecting the privacy of those who were investigated.